apache/arrow-cookbook/CONTRIBUTING.md

 If you find a bug in the cookbook, please let us know by opening an issue on GitHub.

+## What makes a good recipe?

+Recipes are solutions to specific problems that the user can copy/paste into their own code.
+They answer specific questions that users might search for on Google or StackOverflow.
+Some questions might be trivial, like how to read a CSV, while other might be more advanced; the complexity doesn't matter.
+If there is someone searching for that question, the cookbook should have an answer for it.

+Recipes should provide immediate instructions for how to perform a task, including a code example that can be copied and pasted.
+They do not need to explain the theoretical knowledge behind the solution, but can instead link the relevant part of the Arrow user guide and API documentation.

 ## Do you want to contribute new recipes or improvements?

 We always welcome contributions of new recipes for the cookbook.